Best Electric Bikes Vancouver 2026: 30 Picks for Rain & Hills

 76.9 lbsStep-Thru

-Kenda Juggernaut Pro fat tires (among the best all-weather fat tires available) with a Shimano Acera 8-speed — one more gear than most bikes at this price for smoother shifting.
-UL 2849 certification is a genuine differentiator for condo riders whose strata councils scrutinise battery safety.
-Integrated rear rack with brake-sensor light.
+Kenda Juggernaut Pro fat tires — among the best all-weather fat tires made — on a Canadian-designed step-thru with a Shimano Acera 8-speed, one more gear than most bikes at this price for smoother shifting.
+UL 2849 full-system certification is a genuine differentiator for condo riders whose strata scrutinises battery safety.
+Integrated rear rack with a brake-sensor light.
 Budget for aftermarket fenders — the one glaring omission.
+Note: the Tour is currently pre-order — call 1-866-938-7580 for the shipping window before you plan around it.

 Power Premium — Best-Equipped Fat Tire